TudbuT/microdb/README.md

 # MicroDB

-A microsized database for use in programs with too much data for the RAM, ~~but not necessarily for your next incredibly successful Discord clone (tho I suppose you could make that work too)~~ <sup>\*</sup> (correction below).
+A microsized database for use in programs with too much data for the RAM.

-\* So it turns out when I compared this against postgres in terms of speed, THIS WON BY MILES.
-And by miles, I mean a factor of about 160<sup>\*2</sup> (0.067ms vs 0.0004ms).
-So I suppose you can actually use this for your next Discord clone.

-\*2 So it turns out when I compared this here, I actually gave postgres an advantage!
-If I just access the items
-    as booleans (a RawObj), I get a factor of 600!
-(0.067ms vs 0.0001ms).
-    I'm honestly not sure how to react to this, but alright, I like it.

 ## Completed features